 The installations consisted of two successive platforms.
 The first one had two cannons.
 The second had just one.
 In the background, three small buildings had been built : a sentry box, a guard house and a powder armoury.
 A signal mast completed the assembly to communicate with the ships.

-Abandoned only at the end of the 19th century, these small elements of coastal defence, more or less in ruins, lay under an abundant layer of soil and vegetation.
+Abandoned only at the end of the 19th century, these small elements of coastal defense, more or less in ruins, lay under an abundant layer of soil and vegetation.

 The guard house

 A project to restore this rare military testimony was launched in 2002 by the municipality in agreement with several local associations.
 First of all, it was necessary to safeguard these ruins, which were constantly degraded by the passage of walkers.
 Only the larger of the two platforms deserved to be preserved.
 The ruins of the buildings were cleared and secured by volunteers from the association Aber-Ildut Loisirs et Culture and those from Ouvriers de Paix.

 But how can we restore the defensive character of this ensemble without showing at least one cannon?
 None of those from wrecks of old ships could be suitable : they were too small because the coastal batteries had larger and heavier units than the on-board models.

 It was necessary to make one of them from scratch : melt a brand new gun and make its mount !
 A crazy project....

 Thanks to funding from the Brittany Region and the Finistere's Council, after extensive research into documentation from the "Service Historique de la Marine", the first step was to manufacture the mount.
 This was given to students from 4th and 3d in the Adapted General and Vocational Education Section of Kerhallet College in Brest, under the supervision of their carpentry teacher.
 And as in the past, it was the oak wood from Cranou forest, south of Brest, that was chosen.
 With its fittings, made by a craftsman, the mount, completed in 2005, weighs nearly 900 kg.